andrewdyer/react-hoc-toolkit/README.md

 export default App;
 ```

+In this example, `withLogger` is used to wrap `MyComponent`, which logs the props passed to it.
+When `App` renders `MyComponentWithLogger` with the message "Hello, World!", the props will be logged to the console.

 ### composeHOCs

 The `composeHOCs` function allows you to compose multiple Higher-Order Components (HOCs) into a single HOC.
 This is useful when you want to apply multiple HOCs to a component in a clean and readable manner.